weneedtotalknewspaper/graceful-squid-05a62/src/pages/apply.md

           positions will work closely with the Editor-in-Chief to oversee the publication of each edition.
 They will be in charge of editing several articles, but will not be required to write articles of their own.
           They are also required to attend 1 monthly meeting.
+To apply, you will be required to answer two short essay questions and submit one piece of writing that you have previously completed.
+This piece can be an article, short story, or essay completed for school.
 Previous editing experience is recommended.
         content_align: left
         actions: []
         actions_align: left